 Importing a Car Purchased in Canada to the United States

 Below we describe the basic process to import a vehicle into the United States.
 We are focusing on U.S. residents who are buying a car or similar vehicle in Canada.
-There are rule differences for temporary stays, Canadians moving permanently to the U.S., returning military personnel, employees working abroad and other types of importers.
+There are rule differences for temporary stays, Canadians moving permanently to the U.S., returning military personnel, employees working abroad, and other types of importers.
+Be sure to also read our more general page on importing a vehicle, which has other tips on how to successfully complete this process.

 - U.S. Customs and Border Patrol (CBP) for the port you will be using.
 See our pages for your specific port to get this telephone number.